xtianbong/mben6270/GITSETUP_README.md

 GitHubFirstRepo.png

 ## Step 3
-In your command line, type in the following commands (on the first 'push' you will need the email address and password you provided in Step 1; you can create a new directory for your repo):
+In your command line, type in the following commands.
+On the first 'push' you will need the email address and password you provided in Step 1; also note you can create a new directory for your repo.
+In my case, my commands looks as follows:

 ```
-mkdir wlu
+$ mkdir wlu
-cd wlu
+$ cd wlu
-echo "# jsandoval" >> README.md
+$ echo "# jsandoval" >> README.md
-git init
+$ git init
-git add README.md
+$ git add README.md
-git commit -m "first commit"
+$ git commit -m "first commit"
-git remote add origin https://github.com/wlu-josesandoval/jsandoval.git
+$ git remote add origin https://github.com/wlu-josesandoval/jsandoval.git
-git push -u origin master
+$ git push -u origin master
 ```
 Note that these are the same commands shown during your setup process.
 The screen shot looks as follows:

 GitHubFirstPush.png

 ## Step 4
-Copy your repository's link and submit it.
+Copy the link and submit it here